rkuma183/wilsonmar.github.io/_posts/2016-08-28-iot-ceiling-dumper.md

 A quick pulse releases it.
 A transistor or MOSFET to drive the release to protect the Arduino from excess current or spikes.

+This project is similar to <a target="_blank" href="http://www.instructables.com/id/Paracord-and-Pulley-Hanging-Table/">
+a hanging table</a> held up by pulleys.

 ## Description #

 The parts listed below are used to construct a platform with a box to hold hay (material).